OpenDiS/OpenDiS/doc/code_structure/data_structure/exadisnet_class.md

                  [1, 2, b[0], b[1], b[2], 0.0, 1.0, 0.0]])
 G = ExaDisNet(cell, nodes, segs)
 ```
 Some utility functions are also provided in file `python/pyexadis_utils.py` to generate basic dislocation graphs (Frank-Read source, infinite lines, etc.).
+See [Creating initial dislocation configurations](../../../tutorials/initial_configuration) for more information.

 Another convenient method is to initialize a `ExaDisNet` object by reading a dislocation network in legacy ParaDiS format from file using built-in method `read_paradis()`:
 ```python